heikadog/zml/zml.md

 1. ZetaFoxyFluffs (@zetafoxyfluffs.zoofurs.net), yourlocalfxmboy (@yourlocalfxmboy.bsky.social), and aqua (@aqua.zoo.wtf) are open zoophiles.
 1. Wybraniec (@wybranieczwi.bsky.social) is an open zoophile: (<https://archive.today/L2zHl>).
 1. Kaster (@pissbxtch.bsky.social) and fawnly (@fawnly.bsky.social) follow open zoophiles.
-1. Bear Huzk (@bearhuzk.bsky.social) is an open zoophile.
 1. Vitai Slade (@vitai.bsky.social) is a zoophile.
 Most of the evidence against him is in a publicly-accessible Telegram channel, showing he was active in zoophile group chats dating as far back as 2014: _[CW for mentions of animal sexual abuse and an uncensored screenshot of animal genitalia.]_ (<https://t.me/+zFN1GrZG85BiM2Mx>).
 He has been on record stating his wife is "a zoo," and said a picture of a dog's genitalia was "delicious."
 Along with screenshots of evidence and forwarded messages from Vitai, there are messages from bots in the channel that corroborate timestamps.
 1. Orange (@orangeat.bsky.social) is an open zoophile.
 He publicly advertises a zoophile-adjacent Mastodon instance in his bio "for the zooey friends," and has written for zooey.pub under this alias.
 In addition, he follows a lot of zoophiles under this alias.
 1. Subwoofer (@subwoofuhr.bsky.social), GayGrayCat (@gayyellowcat.bsky.social), and c2ash_0v3rride (@phant0mphreak.bsky.social) follow open zoophiles.